 Who does Center serve?
 What is the Center's mission?

 We serve employers and workers throughout the Bay Area.
 We help employers find reliable, skilled and friendly workers easily and safely.
 Our mission is to connect workers and employers in a safe and supportive environment; empower workers to improve their socio-economic condition through fair employment, education, and job skills training; and participate in advocacy efforts that support the day laborer community.

 Start with our Reserve a Worker page to send us your request.
 Or simply call or come by to reassure you have the worker with the skills you require.
 We will provide a worker who meets your specific job needs and who will be ready to go to work.

 How are workers and employers matched?

 We will match you to the best worker for your job.
 When you come to the Center we ask for details regarding the job.
 We then match you with the next worker on the list who meets your needs.
 For example, if you need an expert painter, we will find the next painter waiting to work: we will not match you with the first person on the list if they do not know how to paint.
-We also try to accommodate preferences regarding English proficiency and age, and employers are welcome to request workers by name.
+We also try to accommodate preferences regarding English proficiency and employers are welcome to request workers by name.